The Truth About Columbus Day

 Then, somewhat miraculously (though not for the natives), the Columbus brothers managed to get some face time with the King and Queen, and convince them not only to restore their wealth, but also FUND ANOTHER F***ING VOYAGE.
 Seriously.
 This happened.

-Because everyone is tired of hearing about these voyages, here's the highlight reel...
+His fourth, and absolutely last voyage because everyone is tired of hearing about these voyages, here's the highlight reel...

 1. He claimed he was searching for the Strait of Malacca to the Indian Ocean, but likely he just made up the word Malacca because it sounded like an awesome name natives would use.